ImageMagick Hosting: Compare Hosting

 How can ImageMagick improve the performance of my WordPress site?

 You can replace the standard GD image library with ImageMagick.
 This will improve the quality of resized images, preserve embedded color profiles, automatically recognize custom image sizes, optimize different image sizes for either quality or size, and more.

 In order to install ImageMagick on your WordPress site, you will need full access to your server.
 Once your server is ready, you can download the ImageMagick files to your WordPress directory and activate the plugin through your control panel.

 GraphicsMagick is a fork of ImageMagick.
 It works to maintain pre-existing functionality, even as it adds new features, which has resulted in some incompatibilities with code written for older versions.

 GraphicsMagick is a smaller installation, and has fewer dependencies on external libraries.
-Some developers believe GraphicsMagick is more stable, faster, and better at dealing with larger files than ImageMagick, but there is considerable debate on all of these points.
+Some developers believe GraphicsMagick is more stable, faster, and better at dealing with larger files than ImageMagick, but there is some debate about this.